Outline

 When you call some function of remote Provider by the Driver<Listener>

 instance, it hooks the function call expression, and delivers the function name and arguments (parameter values) to the remote system through the Communicator.
-If the remote system suceeded to reply the result of the function call, Communicator resolves the promise of the function call expression with the result, so that makes Driver<Remote>
+If the remote system succeeded to reply the result of the function call, Communicator resolves the promise of the function call expression with the result, so that makes Driver<Remote>

 working.